MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-share-data-features.md

 For more information, see [Viewing and Editing in Excel](across-work-with-excel.md).

-## <a name="sharing-rows-or-tables"></a>Sharing rows or tables
+## Sharing rows or tables

 ![Supported](media/check.png) Business Central Online ![Supported](media/check.png) Business Central On-premises

 You can share one or more records in a list.
-Just press the Ctrl+C keyboard shortcut to copy to your clipboard.
-Then paste what you copied into another application by pressing Ctrl+V. For example, copying three sales orders and pasting that into an email will display the orders in a nicely formatted table.
+Just select the <kbd>Ctrl</kbd>+<kbd>C</kbd> keyboard shortcut to copy to your clipboard.
+Then paste what you copied into another application by pressing <kbd>Ctrl</kbd>+<kbd>V</kbd>.
+For example, copying three sales orders and pasting that into an email will display the orders in a nicely formatted table.

 For more information, see [Copy and Paste FAQ](faq-copy-paste.yml).

-## <a name="see-also"></a>See Also
+## See Also

 [Business Central and OneDrive Integration](across-onedrive-overview.md)
 [Managing OneDrive Integration with Business Central](admin-onedrive-integration.md)